PaoloMazzon/JamEngine/Notes.md

 that throw other things.
 This is to say that a function can indirectly raise errors that weren't denoted in the root function's documentation.

+Even though some assets may require other assets in the asset loader (an entity needing a sprite and hitbox, for example), it does not matter in what order they are defined in the INI, the asset loader will load specifically in this order: textures -> sprites and hitboxes -> tilemaps and entities.
+This way, no matter what assets rely on other assets, there will never be an asset that is loaded before its dependencies.

 Asset Loading System
 --------------------
 The asset loader will load a single INI file at a time.
 This INI file is